DataVoyagerr/RESTUARANT-RATING-ANALYSIS/README.md

 Yes there is a demand and supply gap in consumer behaviour when it comes to married consumers.
 This analysis has showcased that married consumers eat out less, therefore ordering and rating less.

 ### Conclusion and Recommedation
-I feel that there should be an online restuarants marketplace where orders can be placed to increase sales and ratings as well from married consummers.
+I feel that there should be an online restuarants marketplace where orders can be placed to increase sales and ratings as well from married consumers.
-Apart from Mecican cuisine, other cuisines in demand can be explioted, for example the American, Cafeteria and Family cuisines if properly invested into can become a mojor in Mexico too.😄☕🍽️
+Apart from Mexican cuisine, other cuisines in demand can be explioted, for example the American, Cafeteria and Family cuisines if properly invested into can become a mojor in Mexico too.😄☕🍽️

+Characteristics for investing in a restuarant would be Location, online presence with Technological applications, and finally number of ratings and orders.🕵️‍♀️